TheDatumOrg/TSB-UAD/README.md

 - Artificial: https://www.thedatum.org/datasets/TSB-UAD-Artificial.zip

-- - The UCR classification datasets used to generate the Artificial datasets: https://www.thedatum.org/datasets/UCR2022_DATASETS.zip
+  - The UCR classification datasets used to generate the Artificial datasets: https://www.thedatum.org/datasets/UCR2022_DATASETS.zip

+❗️Exciting Update: Public v2 is now available, featuring 29 datasets and 3,427 time series!
+Download it here: https://www.thedatum.org/datasets/TSB-UAD-Public-v2.zip

 2. Clone this repository using git and change into its root directory.